Firms slow to move as global urban growth booms

 The research arm of the consultancy McKinsey & Co said it expected one billion extra city-dwellers to be earning enough by 2025 to become significant consumers of goods and services.

-About 600 million of them would be living in around 440 cities in emerging markets that were likely to generate close to half of global GDP growth between 2010 and 2015.
+About 600 million of them would be living in about 440 cities in emerging market centres that were likely to generate close to half of global GDP growth between 2010 and 2015.

 "What's going on in emerging markets is bigger than the Internet in terms of impact on the world economy; it's bigger than World War One and World War Two put together; and because of the speed at which it's happening, I think it's bigger than the introduction of the plough," Richard Dobbs, a McKinsey director and one of the authors of the report, told Reuters.